-José (Jo-say) Theodore (Thee-uh-dore) signed July 1, 2011 with the Florida Panthers.
-He was drafted by the Montreal Canadiens in 1994 and played with them until March of 2006, winning the Hart and Vezina Trophies in 2002.
+José (Jo-say) Theodore (Thee-uh-dore) was drafted by the Montreal Canadiens in 1994 and played with them until March of 2006, winning the Hart and Vezina Trophies in 2002.
 He spent two and a half seasons with the Colorado Avalanche.
-José signed with the Washington Capitals in July 2008 where he spent the next two seasons.
+José signed with the Washington Capitals in July 2008 where he played the next two seasons.
 He was awarded the Masterton Trophy in 2010.
-He played the 2010-11 season with the Minnesota Wild.
+He played the 2010-11 season with the Minnesota Wild, and then played 2 seasons with the Florida Panthers.

 Then on his profile tab, it shows a goalie comparison for the league and where his stats fell.
 He's above average for all 3, and I think that's awesome, since he didn't have much of a chance to prove himself or get in a groove. http://msn.foxsports.com/nhl/player/jose-theodore/66562